tanya-pushkarski/Data-Analyst-Udacity-Projects/Global Weather Trends/README.md

-This poject was completed as part of Udacity Data Analyst Nanodegree.
-In this project, I've used a bit of SQL to download data from Udacity portal, also used Google Sheets to analyze global/local temperature, and to compare trends.
+This poject was completed as a part of Udacity Data Analyst Nanodegree.
+In the project, I've used a bit of SQL to download data from Udacity portal, and Google Sheets to analyze global/local temperature, and to compare trends.

-**Tools:** Python, SQL, Google Sheets
+**Tools:** SQL, Google Sheets

-Colculations and visualisations were made in Google Sheets, please check **"Global Weather Trends (Google Sheet).ods"** file.
+Calculations and visualisations were made in Google Sheets, please check **"Global Weather Trends (Google Sheet).ods"** file.

 For steps and conclucion, please check **"Exploring Weather Trends Steps and Conclusion.pdf"** file.